-Refresh Button Refreshes the list.
 Edit Button Changes the display to show a simple list of Data Tags.
 This allows quick bulk entry of tags from an external source.
 You can simply paste a list of tags into the list or type them manually.

-Clear Button This clears ALL the currently configured channels.
-Add Button Clicking this will allow you to specify a new Data Tag to add.
+Refresh Button Refreshes the list.

-${}^{igsymbol{y}}$ When using this page ensure you are in Modbus mode for values to be updated live.
+When using this page ensure you are in Modbus mode for values to be updated live.